 About the Department

-The Chinese and Japanese majors provide an opportunity for extensive language training paired with interdisciplinary coursework in literature, theater, and linguistics, anthropology and sociology, as well as history and religion.
-The major in Chinese begins with work in modern Mandarin, the standard speech of the Beijing area, and moves on subsequently to Classical Chinese, which was the dominant literary medium until the twentieth century.
-The major in Japanese permits a concentrated study of the standard language of the Tokyo area and encourages an acquaintance with, Classical Japanese and Classical Chinese.
-Beyond language training, both of these majors focus on the humanistic fields set within a broad social and historical context.
+The Chinese and Japanese Studies undergraduate majors provide extensive language training paired with interdisciplinary coursework in literature, theater, and linguistics, anthropology and sociology, as well as history and religion.
+The major in Chinese begins with Modern Standard Mandarin and moves on to Classical Chinese, the shared language of East Asian elites from early times into the twentieth century.
+The major in Japanese builds on the study of the standard language of the Tokyo area and encourages an acquaintance with Classical Japanese and Classical Chinese.
+Beyond language training, both of these majors focus on the study of cultures within a broad social and historical context.
 The Chinese and Japanese majors provide preparation for further academic work in East Asian Studies or for careers in a wide variety of professions.
 Recent majors have added professional degrees (in law, international management, journalism, or diplomacy, among others) to their undergraduate training in Chinese or Japanese.